simone-mastrogiovanni/gdr_gwcosmo_tutorial_2020/README.md

 ```
 pip install -r requirements.txt
 ```
-* Now we are ready to install gwcosmo by running
+* Now we are ready to install gwcosmo by running, go inside the gwcosmo folder and run
 ```
-python gwcosmo/setup.py install
+python setup.py install
 ```